Cause and Effect Essay Guide

 8. Proofread

 Remember to edit and proofread the work after completing the draft.
 Make sure to restore your attention by stepping away from the essay for a while.
-Once you take a break, read the essay again slowly.
+Once you take a break, read the cause and effect essay again slowly.
 Find and fix any grammar and punctuation errors.
-Then, check if the body corresponds with the main idea and sounds natural.
+Then, check if the body paragraphs correspond with the main idea and sound natural.

 Final Tips on Writing Cause and Effect Essays